Guide to Extending Student Loan Repayment Terms

 Frees up cash for other things May have to pay a higher interest rate

 Lower monthly payments can give you more flexibility and free up your money to go toward other things.
-However, you could pay considerably more interest over time.
+However, you may pay considerably more interest over time.
 You’ll also spend more time paying off your loans.

 Here’s an example of what extending student loan repayment can look like, using a student loan calculator:

-Let’s say you have $50,000 of federal student loan debt at 6.28% on a standard repayment plan.
+Let’s say you have $50,000 of student loan debt at 6.28% on a standard repayment plan.
 Your estimated monthly payments are $562.16, the total amount you’ll pay in interest will be $17,459, and your total repayment amount will be $67,459.

 • Term: 10 years